 MDHHS assures CMS that all residential and non-residential settings associated with the MI Health Link HCBS waiver are in compliance with the HCBS Final Rule prior to inclusion in the waiver and also with ongoing monitoring throughout the duration of the waiver.
 Prior to submission of the waiver applications to CMS, MDHHS did an evaluation of residential and non-residential settings that would be associated with the MI Health Link HCBS waiver to determine which settings would be included or excluded from the waiver.
 The results of this evaluation are indicated in the Appendix C, HCB Settings section of this waiver application.
 Any new settings that the ICO chooses to add to their provider network must be approved by MDHHS for HCBS Final Rule compliance.
-MDHHS's continual approval and monitoring of the settings throughout the duration of the waiver will ensure that ICOs are not using settings that have previously been added to the list of excluded settings and that still need to be excluded but have since brought themselves into compliance.
+MDHHS's continual approval and monitoring of the settings throughout the duration of the waiver will ensure that ICOs are not using settings that have previously been added to the list of excluded settings and that still need to be excluded.
+Additionally, the continued monitoring will help MDHHS to identify any settings which were previously excluded but have since brought themselves into compliance.
 If the ICOs have selected settings that are noncompliant, the ICOs will be required to select different settings and resubmit to MDHHS for review and approval.
 MDHHS also has performance measures related to HCB setting compliance with the HCBS Final Rule as indicated in this waiver application.